kearutherford/BerkeleyForestsAnalytics/README.md

 The `BiomassNSVB` function follows the new national-scale volume and biomass (NSVB) framework to estimate above-ground wood, bark, branch, merchantable, stump, and foliage tree biomass and carbon.
-The function is specifically designed for California forests.
 See “Background information for tree biomass estimations (NSVB framework)” below for further details.

 ## :eight_spoked_asterisk: `BiomassNSVB( )`